0ranki/hydroxide-push/README.md

 > **Note:** If you're using 2FA or just don't want to put your password to a file, use the manual method above.
 Make sure the volume name (claimName) in the YAML mathces what you use in the commands.

-- Download/copy `hydroxide-push-podman.yaml` to the machine you intend to run the daemon on
+- Download/copy `hydroxide-push-podman.yaml` to an empty directory on the machine you intend to run the daemon on
 - Edit the config values at the top of the file
 - Start the pod:
     ```shell